abu034004/PARGT/README.md

 2. Chowdhury, A.S., Call, D.R. and Broschat, S.L., 2019.
 Antimicrobial resistance prediction for Gram-negative bacteria via game theory-based feature evaluation.
 Scientific Reports.

-If you find any bugs or you have suggestions/comments, please contact Abu Sayed Chowdhury (Email: abu.chowdhury@pnnl.gov, abu.chowdhury2005@gmail.com).
+If you find any bugs or you have suggestions/comments, please contact Abu Sayed Chowdhury (Email: abu.chowdhury2005@gmail.com).
 Thank you for using PARGT!